Wednesday 08 October 2025 8:00 AM - 9:30 AM

 Despite its proven benefits - dramatically reduced energy use, improved indoor air quality, and long-term cost savings - passive house remains a niche approach in NI construction.
 This fascinating event is set to explore and challenge common perceptions and evidence real-life examples of low- carbon construction.
 Our esteemed panel of speakers will discuss benefits and barriers, describing real outcomes for clients, customers and occupants.

-We will hear from our panellists Sam McCabe and Ann-Marie Fallon:
+We will hear from our panellists Sam McCabe, Ann-Marie Fallon and Andrew Cunningham:

 Sam McCabe is Passive House Lead UK and Sustainable Buildings Lead, Scotland at WSP